Media

 Harry Boyajian

-In our next “Tapestry of Life” series, Phyllis Silverman will interview Harry Boyajian, musician, crooner, photographer, salesman, and so much more.
+Harry Boyajian is a musician, crooner, photographer, salesman, and so much more.

 Learn how Mr. Bojajian turns a touch of gold to any situation with his work and hobbies.
 Indeed, Harry will recall touching stories to amused and delight!